Bates Woods: Twentieth century

 Fast forward to the twentieth century and Bates Woods was purchased by park commissioner George S. Palmer on April 2, 1912 at a cost of $8,000 “for [the] purposes of a public park.”
 A year earlier, the local newspaper reported that “20 men [were] at work to quarry and cut the stone in what is called Bates Woods” for the spire at St. Mary’s Star of the Sea church on Huntington street in downtown New London.

 The purchase of 100 acres in Bates Woods for a “picturesque public park” signaled a watershed year for New London, as the city bought hundreds of acres of land for a comprehensive park system that was being designed by landscape architect John Nolen.

 During its first decade as a park, however, concern began to grow that Bates Woods was not being properly managed.
 High school students called for improving the park, and The Tattler section of The Day newspaper expressed a desire for a “bigger and broader policy in the matter of maintaining city parks.”

 In 1934 plans were announced to create an ice skating pond.
 This would involve creating a dam and clearing away the trees and stumps.

-Just 3 years later in July of 1937, 50 WPA workers were contracted to create the skating pond, as well as a bridge and dam.
+Just 3 years later in July 1937, 50 WPA workers were contracted to create the skating pond, as well as a bridge and dam.
 The pond was created to accommodate hundreds of skaters, as well as being shallow to increase safety.
 It would even include an area for hockey matches, the skating pond was set to open that winter.